-NOTE: After PDCP re-establishment on a sidelink SRB/DRB, UE determines when to transmit and receive with the new key and discard the old key as specified in TS 33.536 [14].
+NOTE 1: After PDCP re-establishment on a sidelink SRB/DRB, UE determines when to transmit and receive with the new key and discard the old key as specified in TS 33.536 [14].

+NOTE 2: At PDCP re-establishment, the MRB type (i.e. UM MRB or AM MRB) is determined by the target configuration.

 Start of Modification